 Q: What are the eligibility requirements?

-You must be an active duty or reserve Marine who is planning to attend a school as a freshman or transfer student.
-If you are an active duty Marine, you must be honorably discharging before the beginning of the school semester.
+You must be an honorably discharging active duty Marine who is planning to attend a school as a freshman or transfer student.
+You must be honorably discharging before the beginning of the school semester.
 You must also be a High School graduate.
-High School equivalencies, such as the GED, will be considered only if the applicant has significant college credits.
 You must have a recommendation from a commanding officer or someone for whom you have worked, and an acceptable test score on your AFQT and GT, SAT or ACT.
 Please check on the university/college link for minimum test scores.

 Q: Can I get a waiver to the requirements?

 Waivers to the requirements will be granted on occasion.
 Marines should refer to Marine Corps Order (MCO) 1700.32 for more information.

 Q: If my AFQT and GT scores are below the recommended guideline, can I use my SAT or ACT score instead?

 To participate in the Leadership Scholar Program, you must meet the AFQT and GT minimum scores.
 If they require them, most universities/colleges permit you to use either your SAT or ACT score to fulfill that section.

 Q: I have some obligation left on my active duty contract, can I still apply?

 If you are active duty, you can still apply as long as you will be honorably discharging by the start of the semester for which you are applying.
 If you’re active duty obligation goes beyond the beginning of that semester you should wait to apply until the next application cycle.

 Q: I already have a bachelor’s degree and/or am pursuing a graduate degree.
 Can I apply?